biomarkersParkinson/paradigma/paper/paper.md

 This sequential, modular approach enables users to extract the output after each processing step.
 For example, users can examine the presence of tremor, the quantity of gait with or without other arm activities, and the PPG signal quality after classification (step 3).
 Furthermore, after quantification (step 4), users can examine daily fluctuations in tremor power (estimated per 4 seconds), arm swing range of motion (estimated per 1.5 seconds), and pulse rate (estimated per 2 seconds).
 Or, to study disease progression, users can assess week-to-week longitudinal changes in tremor time, typical and maximum tremor power, typical and maximum arm swing range of motion, or resting and maximum pulse rate after aggregation (step 5).

 The ParaDigMa pipelines have been developed and validated using representative data from the Parkinson@Home Validation Study [@eversRealLifeGaitPerformance2020b] and the Personalized Parkinson Project (PPP) [@bloemPersonalizedParkinsonProject2019a].
-The cross-sectional validity of all three pipelines has been demonstrated in recent scientific publications [@postQuantifyingArmSwing2025a; @timmermansGeneralizableOpensourceAlgorithm2025a; @veldkampHeartRateMonitoring2025].
-Ongoing work is focused on longitudinal validation of the pipelines, including assessments of test-retest reliability and sensitivity to disease progression.
+The cross-sectional validity of all three pipelines has been demonstrated in peer-reviewed publications [@postQuantifyingArmSwing2025a; @timmermansGeneralizableOpensourceAlgorithm2025a; @veldkampHeartRateMonitoring2025].
+Longitudinal validation of the pipelines is underway, with detailed assessments of test-retest reliability and sensitivity to disease progression reported in preprints [@postLongitudinalProgressionDigital2026; @timmermansProgressionDailylifeTremor2025a].

 To facilitate standardization and reproducibility, ParaDigMa includes optional functionality for working with Time Series Data Format (TSDF) [@kokTsdf2024].
 TSDF provides a consistent and efficient format for storing and reading time series data along with relevant metadata, such as data source and temporal coverage.
 This makes it easier to document, cache, and reuse intermediate outputs across pipeline stages, and to maintain interoperability across studies or devices.